MicrosoftDocs/fabric-docs/docs/cicd/best-practices-cicd.md

 Parameters have different uses, such as defining connections to data sources, or to internal items in Fabric.
 They can also be used to make changes to queries, filters, and the text displayed to users.
 In deployment pipelines, you can configure parameter rules to set different values for each deployment stage.

-## Development
+## Best practices for deployment pipelines development stage

-This section provides guidance for working with the deployment pipelines and using fit for your development stage.
+This section provides guidance for working with the deployment pipelines and using it for your development stage.

 ### Back up your work into a Git repository